prust/millennial-translation/Mark.md

 ### Prologue

-The good news about Jesus the Messiah begins with the fulfillment of Isaiah's prophesy:
+The good news about Jesus the Messiah began with the fulfillment of Isaiah's prophesy:

 > ‘I'm sending my messenger ahead of you;
 > he will prepare your way.